moonbitlang/moonbit-docs/next/language/ffi-and-wasm-host.md

 It's similar to a normal function definition except that the function body is replaced with two strings.

-For WasmGC backend, these two strings are used to identify the specific function from a Wasm import object, the first string is the module name, and the second string is the function name.
+For Wasm(GC) backend, these two strings are used to identify the specific function from a Wasm import object, the first string is the module name, and the second string is the function name.

 For JS backend, these two strings are used to call a static function in the global namespace.
 The example above becomes similar to `const cos = (d) => Math.cos(d)`.

+### Inline function

 You can also declare inline functions where the function body is replaced with one string.

-For WasmGC backend, you may declare it as a Wasm function without name (which will be generated afterwards):
+For Wasm(GC) backend, you may declare it as a Wasm function without name (which will be generated afterwards):

 ```moonbit
 extern "wasm" fn abs(d : Double) -> Double =